 Discussion: Despite the specific control implementation details in the security and privacy plans and the system design documents, it is not always feasible to implement controls as planned.
 Therefore, as control implementations are carried out, the security and privacy plans are updated with as-implemented control implementation details.
 The updates include revised descriptions of implemented controls including changes to planned inputs, expected behavior, and expected outputs with sufficient detail to support control assessments.
 Configuration baselines are established for all aspects of the information system including any information technology component (i.e., hardware, software, and firmware) configurations and include system configuration settings and other technical implementation details.
-The configuration baselines are essential to providing the capability to determine when there are changes to the system, whether those changes are authorized, and the impact of the changes on the security and privacy posture of the system and the organization.
+The configuration baselines are established for the changes on the security and privacy posture of the system and the organization.